Tom-PIT/Connected.Docs/en/Common/CodeLists/MeasureUnits.md

 # Measure units

-This code list represents the measure units used across the system.
-Each measure unit defines how quantities are represented in documents, calculations, and inventory operations.
-Accurate measure units ensure consistency in material tracking, orders, and stock movements.
+This code list represents the measure units used across the digital contents of the system.
+Measure units ensure that quantities are displayed consistently in documents, inventories, and calculations.
+Each measure unit defines how values are rounded, displayed, and processed across the system.

 For a detailed explanation of how measure units work, watch the [Measure units](https://www.youtube.com/watch?v=8swl8Vex6y4) video.